kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/control-plane.md

 ## Kubeconfig management

-Control Plane providers are expected to create and maintain an admin Kubeconfig secret for operators to gain initial access to the cluster.
+Control Plane providers are expected to create and maintain a Kubeconfig secret for operators to gain initial access to the cluster.
 If a provider uses client certificates for authentication in these Kubeconfigs, the client certificate should be kept with a reasonably short expiration period and